Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/paragraph/getendparagraphportionformat/_index.md

 ---
 title: getEndParagraphPortionFormat
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/paragraph/getendparagraphportionformat/
+url: /php-java/aspose.slides/paragraph/getendparagraphportionformat/
 ---

-## getEndParagraphPortionFormat()  function
+## getEndParagraphPortionFormat()  method

  Specifies the portion properties that are to be used if another portion is inserted after the last one.

-### Result
+### Returns
 [PortionFormat](../../portionformat)